Manaka Taguchi

 Manaka Taguchi (田口 愛佳, Taguchi Manaka) is a Japanese singer.
-She is a member of the Japanese idol girl group AKB48.
+She is a former member of the Japanese idol girl group AKB48.

 Career

 Taguchi joined the Japanese idol group AKB48 as a 16th generation trainee.
 In December 2017, she became a regular member.

 Her first selection for AKB48's main performance group came in May, 2022, when she was selected for AKB48's 59th single "Motokare Desu".